 CLINICAL SOCIAL WORK AND MARRIAGE AND FAMILY THERAPY applicants must request exam approval prior to contacting their test provider – if the letter you received from us when you became a registered intern or applied for licensure gave you that approval; you do not need to call our office. (you receive exam approval when you complete all coursework and practicum requirements).
 To request exam approval, email MQA.firstname.lastname@example.org.

-CLINICAL SOCIAL WORK – $260 SENT DIRECTLY TO ASWB (Association of Social Work Boards) 888.579.3926 Board approved candidates register by phone or at the ASWB website at www.aswb.org for the clinical level of the ASWB National Social Work Exam.
-The exam is offered Monday through Saturday by individual appt computer-based format worldwide.
-For a location near you, go to the ASWB website and click on Test Sites.
-A sample test booklet and online practice exam are available for purchase from ASWB at 800/225-6880.
-The ASWB website includes an outline of the clinical level exam content, exam site list, and a candidate handbook.
+CLINICAL SOCIAL WORK – $260 SENT DIRECTLY TO ASWB (Association of Social Work Boards) 888.579.3926 Board approved candidates may register on the ASWB website at www.aswb.org for the clinical level of the ASWB National Social Work Exam.
+Registration forms can also be printed under “Register for the Exam” and faxed or mailed to ASWB if paying with a money order.
+The exam is offered Monday through Saturday by individual appointment computer-based format worldwide.
+To locate a test center, candidates would go to ASWB’s website and select “On Exam Day” under the “Exam” tab.
+They can then choose “Find an Exam Site Near You”.
+ASWB’s website includes an outline of the clinical level exam content, exam site list, and a candidate handbook.

-Special accommodations information and applications are found in the candidate handbook and are available for download from the ASWB website at https://www.aswb.org/exam-candidates/testing-accommodations/.
+Special accommodations information can be found under nonstandard testing arrangements.
+Select the “Exam” tab to learn more and download the form to request for nonstandard Testing arrangements.
 These requests must be made through ASWB.
 Candidates may request an English as a Second Language (ESL) Form by contacting ASWB Candidate Services at 888.579.3926 or directing questions to the special arrangements team at 800.225.6880, ext.
-3250.
+3250

 MARRIAGE AND FAMILY THERAPY– $355 DIRECT TO PROFESSIONAL TESTING CORPORATION